geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Well, some minor thing that I didn't know if it was worth also upstreaming because of this change in the opt-ops is that Upcast, I think it should be reserved for global dims.
 Upcasting a local dim is the same as upcasting a global dim, but with extra steps.
 And it does reduce the search space significantly, but it unfortunately also decreases the speed of some kernels found.
-As upcasting a local dim right now is a way of breaking the locality of the beam search algorithm.
+As upcasting a local dim right now is a way of breaking the locality of the BEAM search algorithm.
 It allows it to
 To perform optimizations earlier.